hsa00000/latex-html/README.md

 5. Cross references are supported: `label`, `ref`.
 * Apply for theorem environments, equation environment.
 6. Contents are supported.
+7. Anchor is supported: `anchor`
+* The editor will jump to where the anchor is located whenever the editor refreshes.
 ## Example
 ```
 <div class="part" data-name="Part">